 The Requirements Manager is responsible for the organization of all documentation and works with the Project Manager, the client, and all team members to ensure that all deliverables meet the requirement in the statement of work.
 The Requirements Manager for this team also takes the role of the Technical Writer and is responsible for creating and maintaining documentation required in the process of developing the software solution.

 2.1.3.
-Test Director — Ryan Moszynski
+Test Director — Will Aurelien

 The Test Director is responsible for creating testing scenarios to ensure that all requirements for the software are met.
 Additionally, the Test Director is responsible for carrying out these scenarios and identifying any defaults in the program, as well as maintaining documentation of these tests and directing developers towards the issue that requires attention.